Find YOUR Local Service Center

 Some homeowners also turn to homemade traps and detectors.
 For instance, you can make your own mattress guards and sticky traps.
 These DIY options should be seen as preventative, however, rather than as a reliable pest control method.
 If you do have a bed bug infestation, you will need to seek assistance from a local pest control company before things get out of hand.

 Your local pest control company will offer some if not all of these bed bug detection options.
 To be sure, no option is a perfect solution for every scenario.
-Thus, it’s helpful to do a little research first, contact a bed bug pest control company and schedule a home pest inspection before you make any final decisions.
+Thus, it’s helpful to do a little research first, contact your local Western Exterminator office and schedule a home pest inspection before you make any final decisions.